-Eastern side of the municipality comprising high land and gradually down towards the western side.
-Bakkahali River flows at the middle of the municipality and the Bay of Bengal is situated on the west side of the municipality.
-The natural drainage pattern is satisfactory for Cox's Bazar Pourashava.
+Northern side of the municipality comprising high land and gradually down towards the western and southern side.
+Khaiub Khali and Hactha khals flows at the middle of the municipality, the River Naf on eastern side and the Bay of Bengal is situated on the west and south side of the municipality.
+The natural drainage pattern is satisfactory for Teknaf Pourashava.
 But, due to tidal influence and delay discharge of storm water due to heavy rainfall temporary drainage congestion and flooding is occurring in and around the Pourashava area.
 However in Cox's bazar district, Matamuhuri River is flowing beside the Chakoria and Ukhiya upazila in north-east and north-west direction.
 Several natural streams act as the natural drainage system of the region.
 The mainland surrounding the Pourashava is generally high from the level of tide.
 As a result, most of the area is free from flood.
 Waterlogging problem has not been reported.
 However, there exist erosion and instability problems in the hilly and elevated areas.
-Though, as per flood zoning map of Bangladesh [BMD, 2012], Cox's Bazar Pourashava is flood free zone (in last 12 years no major flooding event happens).
+Though, as per flood zoning map of Bangladesh [BMD, 2012], Teknaf Pourashava is flood free zone (in last 12 years no major flooding event happens).
 For the built-up area new drains are needed for proper draining of the storm water.
 Figure 3.1.9 shows a flood affected area map of the study region.